 The frontal scalp swelling with edema is caused by underlying osteomyelitis of the frontal bone with an associated subperiosteal abscess, which, if not treated, leads to severe complications.
 The pathophysiology for the development of frontal skull osteomyelitis can occur due to hematogenous spread of the infection or to direct extension of infection.

-- Hematogenous spread: It is the most common route.
-The process starts with frontal sinusitis that is untreated or partially treated, which leads to vascular compromise of the area, which in parts leads to the development of secondary septic thrombophlebitis.
+Hematogenous spread: It is the most common route.
+The process starts with frontal sinusitis that is untreated or partially treated, which leads to vascular compromise of the area, which in part leads to the development of secondary septic thrombophlebitis.
 This produces bone necrosis and an increased risk of intracranial complications.
 The communication of frontal sinus with dural venous plexuses through diploic veins can propagate septic emboli and lead to intracranial involvement with or without direct erosion of the frontal bone.

-- Direct extension: From an open trauma to the forehead, which becomes infected.
+Direct extension: From an open trauma to the forehead, which becomes infected.
 Bacterial sinusitis in contact with the frontal skull bone.

 The development of the subperiosteal abscess can be explained with the pneumatization process of the frontal and ethmoid sinuses.
 This process allows sinus mucosa communication with trabecular bone by a local venous system favoring the development of osteomyelitis.
 The frontal sinus communicates through diploic veins with dural venous plexuses.
 The pneumatization process starts as early as one year of age and ends approximately at 15 to 18 years of age.
 PPT most commonly presents in the adolescent period because it is when the peak of vascularity in the diploic circulation is reached during the pneumatization process.